Post-Graduate Diploma in Chinese Herbal Medicine

 At the end of this module, students will be able to identify individual herbs and their properties, understand classic herbal formulas and their appropriate use, and combine herbs into prescriptions for individual patient presentations.

-Module 1 (1st year): Materia Medica
+Module 1 (1st year): Chinese Materia Medica and Herbal Formula

 During this year, students will work directly with their own patients under supervision.
 Students will learn how to apply knowledge gained in theory through on site clinical cases, group discussions, tutorials and can use our online forum for off-site learning.